Cloud-Cluster Architecture for Detection in Intermittently Connected Sensor Networks: System Model and Problem Formulation

 Every sensor cluster $\mathcal{C}_j$ communicating with the cloud sends a pre-processed value $z_j$ that captures the observations of all sensors in cluster $j$.
 If cluster $\mathcal{C}_j$ cannot communicate with the FC $z_j$ will take an arbitrary predefined deterministic value.
 We denote the vector of the pre-processed values by $\boldsymbol{z}=(z_1,\ldots, z_{N_c})$.
 The FC at the cloud determines its final decision of whether an event has occurred or not by using the optimal decision rule to minimize~\eqref{eq:error_probability_general2}.
-This optimal decision rule\footnote{We refer the reader to \cite[Chapter 3]{Kay:1993:FSS:151045} for a primer on detection theory and hypothesis testing.} is to choose hypothesis $\mathcal{H}_1$ if:
+It follows from \cite[Chapter 3]{Kay:1993:FSS:151045} that this optimal decision rule chooses hypothesis $\mathcal{H}_1$ if:

 and $\mathcal{H}_0$ otherwise.